cap-js/docs/java/developing-applications/testing.md

 Whereas `discountBooks` is registered to the `After` phase of a `read` event on the `Books` entity and applies a discount information to a book's title if the stock quantity is larger than 111.

-#### Event Handler Layer Testing
+## Event Handler Layer Testing

 Out of these two handler methods `discountBooks` doesn't actually depend on the `PersistenceService`.

 That allows us to verify its behavior in a unit test by creating a `CatalogServiceHandler` instance with the help of a `PersistenceService` mock to invoke the handler method on, as demonstrated below:

 ::: tip
-For mocking, you can use [Mockito](https://site.mockito.org/), which is already included with the `spring-boot-starter-test` "Starter".
+For mocking, you can use [Mockito](https://site.mockito.org/), which is already included with the `spring-boot-starter-test` starter bundle.
 :::

 ```java